stevenktruong/math-website/data/classes/21f.32a.1/index.md

 ## Announcements

 -   | 9/20/21 | Please fill out [this form](https://forms.gle/Zyqz3aNrthgXEJot8) to help me schedule office hours.
--   | 10/19/21 | I'll be holding extra office hours in-person in my office tomorrow, 10/20 from 11am - 12pm and another from 3pm - 4pm.
+-   | 10/19/21 | I'll be holding extra office hours in-person in my office tomorrow, 10/20 from 12pm - 1pm and another from 3pm - 4pm.
 -   | 10/23/21 | Please fill out this anonymous mid-quarter [feedback form](https://forms.gle/A3bAcb3JK8yqkA6RA) to help me plan discussions for the rest of the quarter.
+-   | 11/16/21 | I'll be holding extra office hours in-person in my office tomorrow, 11/17 from 12pm - 1pm and another from 3pm - 4pm.

 ## Resources